Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 That’s a negative!

 If you put nylon strings on a guitar that’s made for steel strings then they will sound lifeless.
-They won’t put enough tension on the guitar to make proper sound.
+Same goes for idea that mixing nylon and steel strings won’t matter.
+It will!

 Can I put Steel strings on my nylon string guitar?